 Our Health Worker Kit Project to supply 30 kits is well underway.
-Dr. Tana Kiak from Tari District Hospital took 10 Health Worker Kits to present to newly graduated Midwives.
+Dr Tana Kiak from Tari District Hospital took 10 Health Worker Kits to present to newly graduated Midwives.

-Dr. Frank Apamumu took 6 Health Worker Kits back to Kavieng for the new graduates of the Obstetric emergency upskilling program.
+Dr Frank Apamumu took 6 Health Worker Kits to Kavieng for the new Obstetric emergency upskilling program graduates.

 These programs are paid for by the hospital or sponsored by companies.
-We are very happy to give these kits, so that the health worker is equipped to deal with a birth in any location.
-Most community health centres are under-resourced, therefore the importance of a health worker having their own kit is invaluable.
-The pride they take in their work and the care they have for their own items makes this project an obvious 'value add' to the service of Maternal and Child health in rural environments.
-Each pack costing \$300 adds far more back in value to the provision of a health service.
+We are very happy to give these kits so the health worker can deal with a birth in any location.
+Most community health centres are under-resourced.
+Therefore the importance of a health worker having their own kit is invaluable.
+Their pride in their work and care for their own items makes this project an obvious 'value add' to the service of Maternal and Child Health in rural environments.
+Each pack costing \$300 adds far more value to providing a health service.